 A decade ago, Florida had 187 credit unions of which 57% were federal charters.
 As of June 2018, the Sunshine State is home to 134 credit unions, 51% of which are federally chartered.

 State charters in Florida have much broader opportunities available to them regarding field of membership.
 VyStar CU was just approved on Nov.
 5, to expand its field of membership to include persons who live or work in Bay, Calhoun, Citrus, Dixie, Escambia, Franklin, Gadsden, Gulf, Hernando, Hillsborough, Holmes, Jackson, Jefferson, Lafayette, Leon, Liberty, Madison, Okaloosa, Osceola, Pasco, Pinellas, Polk, Santa Rosa, Taylor, Wakulla, Walton, Washington, and organizations of such persons who do not otherwise qualify for membership in this credit union and members of the immediate family of all such persons up to 55,000 additional new members per year.
 Only a week before, Space Coast Credit Union was approved for an expansion to Collier, Lake, Marion, Okeechobee, Pasco, Polk, Putnam, Sumter, Lee, and Manatee Counties who do not otherwise qualify for membership in this Credit Union (up to an aggregate of 40,000 new members per calendar year pursuant to this basis for membership eligibility).
 And there are many, many more that have gone through this year – just look here.

-While Florida credit unions members to potential members have dipped in light of the expansions, other key indicators are moving the right direction.
+While Florida credit unions members to potential members have dipped in light of the expansions, other key indicators are on the rise and moving the right direction.